-As physical entities, all the identical copies of you in different worlds are discrete entities.
-The many parallel worlds simply exist, next door to each other, and so do all the physical copies of you.
-But let’s say you are really the entity ‘in here’, the self-concept avatar figure.
+As described in World Superposition, there is a great number of identical copies of you in the universe.
+As physical entities, all these identical copies of you, in their different worlds, are discrete entities.
+The many parallel worlds simply exist, as it were next door to each other.
+But who you really are, in practice, in reality, is the entity ‘in here’, a field of information.
 In this case, there is only one of you; and you are in all these worlds, simultaneously.
-And therefore your world is a world superposition, and it works as QBism describes.
+And therefore your world is a world superposition.
+And it works as QBism describes.
+And you have an extraordinary relationship to the world you find yourself in.

-This seems unlikely because this is just a structure of information.
-The physical body is the obvious identity, the one we are used to, and it seems the whole of the world hologram is just something going on in the brain of the physical body.
-Objectively, on the outside view, all that is as true as it is obvious, but on the inside view everything is the other way around.
 On the inside view, not only the world at large but even your own body is determinate only where observed.
-This is because your world hologram exists simultaneously in versions of the world in which, for instance, the specific arrangement of minor blood vessels inside your tissues is different.
+The reason is the same as it is for the rest of the world.
+This is because your world hologram, the reality experienced here and now, exists in versions of your physical body which are not identical.
+In this reality, the many-worlds reality, you exist simultaneously in versions of the world in which, for instance, the specific arrangement of minor blood vessels inside your tissues is different.
 The net result is that in the world you encounter, the world superposition, their arrangement is indeterminate.

 … every last scrap of our knowledge ― including our knowledge of the non-physical worlds of logic, mathematics and philosophy, and of imagination, fiction, art and fantasy ― is encoded in the form of programs for the rendering of those worlds on our brain’s own virtual-reality generator.
 (1997, 121)

 Naturally, not all of these programs are observed in action.
 Some of these mechanisms are defined in the DNA.
-But on the inside view, your DNA, and all the things it defines about you, are indeterminate unless those things are observed.
-Only what is directly observed is determinate, therefore, in your world, your DNA is the superposition of all of the versions of DNA which could have given rise to your world hologram.
+But on the inside view, your DNA, and all the things it defines about you, are indeterminate, unless those things are observed.
+Only what is directly observed is determinate.
+Therefore, in your world, your DNA is the superposition of all of the versions of DNA which could have given rise to your world hologram.
 It is only what is known to you of your character and your thinking processes that are determinate.

 You Are Who You Know Yourself To Be